mtraynham/pureport-docs/overview/terminology.rst

 .. glossary::

    Network
-        A network is the base building block within the Pureport Mutlicloud Fabric and represents a virtual cloud network.
+        A network is the base building block within the Pureport Multicloud Fabric and represents a virtual cloud network.
 Connections are added to networks in order to establish connectivity between clouds and sites.

    Connection
-        A connection represents connectivty to a single cloud.
+        A connection represents connectivity to a single cloud.
 Connections are organized into virtual networks (:term:`Network`).
 A connection will include one or two gateways (:term:`Gateway`).